alireza27161/docker/README.md

 # docker

-This Docker image contains:

-nodejs > 8.1
-npm > 4.2
-yarn > 0.24
-typescript > 2.4

-docker pull novinrepo:8082/docker/docker-homework-alirza-hashemi

 after run the image

-go to the container and runu npm start
+go to the container and run npm start

 cheers